luckylittle/zero_footprint_rutorrent_seedbox/README.md

 ansible-role-zero-footprint-ruT-seedbox
 =======================================

-Configures vanilla RHEL system to be lightweight and bulletproof seedbox running rTorrent and ruTorrent.
+Configures vanilla RHEL8/9 system to be lightweight and bulletproof seedbox running rTorrent and ruTorrent.
 It aims to be secure (SELinux, SSL, Fail2Ban enabled) and creates very few logs (zero footprint).

 Requirements
 ------------

-* It is expected, that you have a brand new RHEL system and have Ansible access sorted out - including working `sudo`.
+* It is expected, that you have a brand new RHEL8/9 system and have Ansible access sorted out - including working `sudo`.
 You can use my other role [luckylittle/ansible-role-create-user](https://github.com/luckylittle/ansible-role-create-user) for passwordless SSH access and sudo.

 Role Variables
 --------------